To my two awesome daughters from your mum

 Expect to be paid Fairly.

 There’s a host of important and clever people working hard to solve gender pay equity.
 They have a thousand ideas, but despite all their best efforts, on current trends we’ll achieve pay equity in 2186.
 That’s a very long way off, so whilst (wildly) supporting their lobbying, I suggest you concurrently take this matter into your own hands and do two things – Firstly, Know the market.
-Salary rates are increasingly available on line and you can ask around.
+Salary rates are increasingly available online and you can ask around.
 Know what you’re worth.
 And Secondly, ask your boss (man or woman) to check your pay.
 Explain politely (or not) that there seems to be a global problem, and ask them to make sure they’re not adding to it by checking that everyone in the team, including yourself, is paid fairly, regardless of gender.

 Look for the Career Playground not the Ladder.

 The ‘career ladder’ is not nearly as interesting as the ‘career playground’.
 Up, down, across, and learning a bunch of new stuff.
 The playground is way more fun!
 If you take that single linear ladder, you’ll miss out on heaps of cool life experiences.
-You’ll learn less and your ability will be narrow, if all your capability building is aimed at climbing one skinny little ladder.
+You’ll learn less and your ability will be narrow if all your capability building is aimed at climbing one skinny little ladder.

 Perfection is a bizarro illusion.
 Don’t seek it.

 The world is so much more beautiful when it’s real.
 You can be incredibly awesome, and incredibly interesting, without being perfect.
-The people who spend their life putting out a curated crafted perception of perfection are not real.
+The people who spend their lives putting out a curated crafted perception of perfection are not real.
 Walk away from them, and embrace being a real human.
 There are plenty of women (and men) who have done some fabulously meaningful work when their shoes and handbags didn’t match.
 They’re even done some great stuff in flats with messy hair.
 Be comfy in your own shoes – whether they’re cool or not.

 Be wary of legislation.
 Make your own rules.
 Learn to negotiate.

-The rules and the laws were put there with best intent, and they’re aimed at making it fairer but in reality, they often box us working mothers into work and career patterns that will leave us less ‘successful’ (whatever that may mean) and poorer (the meaning of that is crystal clear).
+The rules and the laws were put there with the best intent, and they’re aimed at making it fairer but in reality, they often box us working mothers into work and career patterns that will leave us less ‘successful’ (whatever that may mean) and poorer (the meaning of that is crystal clear).
 Make your own rules.
 Learn to negotiate so you can lead the life you want to lead and have the structure and balance that works best for you.
 ‘Negotiating’ always trumps ‘speaking to HR’ (and you guys know I love HR, so it takes a lot to admit that).

 There’s no manual for being a good Mum.

-There’s such thing as the ‘right way to be a Mum’ (or Dad).
+There’s no such thing as the ‘right way to be a Mum’ (or Dad).
 Be the Mum you want to be.
 Do your best, and try your hardest, but don’t make the bar so high that you’re too stressed to enjoy the fabulousness of motherhood.
 I’m far from a perfect Mum, but as we all know, I have the sort of kids who are kind and generous, and love me just as I am, with all the imperfections.
 I recommend these types of kids.
 Make it all about great relationships for life, not about perfect photos, or being role models for anyone else.
 Do it your way.
 And while you’re there, support and applaud (very very loudly) other mothers (and fathers) doing it their way.

 Life is chaotic.
 Embrace it!